lwheinsberg/dbGaPCheckup/vignettes/dbGaPCheckup_vignette.md

 #> --------------------
 ```

-In this example, dbGaPCheckup informs us that while the variable names
+In this example, dbGaPCheckup informs us several issues — let’s focus
+first on the `name_check` results.
+While the variable names match
-match between the data dictionary and the data, they are in the wrong
+between the data dictionary and the data, they are in the wrong order.
-order.
-Instead of fixing this issue manually, we can simply call the
+Instead of fixing this issue manually outside of R, we can simply call
-`reoder_dictionary` function as a “quick fix” and run the `name_report`
+the `reoder_dictionary` function as a “quick fix” and run the
-function to confirm!
+`name_report` function to confirm our update works!

 ``` r
 DD.dict_updated <- reorder_dictionary(DD.dict.N, DS.data.N)